 Farnum Hill Semi Dry

 Farnum Hill Semi-Dry Cider: Golden, gently bubbly, with a delicious array of tropic fruits, citrus, and mysterious aromatic notes in the nose and on the palate.
 Our Semi-Dry cider is much less sweet than semi-dry champagnes.
-We use that much-abused word “dry” in a literal-minded way, striving to balance the faintest sweetness against sharpness, astringency, and fruit (which is different from sweet).
+On Farnum Hill, that much-abused word “dry” is taken literally, so our semi-dry balances the gentlest sweetness against sharpness, astringency, and fruit (which is different from sweet).
 Alcohol content 7.4% by volume.
 750 ml bottle, mushroom cork finish with wire hood.
-Twist out the cork by hand, expecting a genial pop rather than the explosive pressure of a champagne.
+The cork comes out by hand, with a genial pop.

 We aim in all our blends to complement good food, not compete with it.
 With Semi-Dry, try: seafood, cheeses, ham, poultry, sausage, rabbit, pork, omelettes or quiches, herbed saucy dishes such as non-red pastas, etc. But don’t be surprised if it does good things for baked potatoes or other ordinary pleasures.
 And look for your own pairings.

 Semi-Dry offers a long, clean, aromatic finish that refreshes the flavors of many savory foods.
 It enjoyably re-interprets many roles played by white or red wines, though not where a buttery, malolactic feel or a huge, “operatic” wine “experience” are wanted.
 Some chefs, and fans of Norman dishes (e.g. the world of crepes), contend that our ciders, even the Extra Drys, are charming with certain fruit tarts, custards, etc. People who make fruit ices might like to throw some Farnum Hill in, and pour some more alongside.
 Please post your discoveries — we’d love to try new ideas!